MazamaScience/reports/CA/revised_draft_AB_617.md

 ----
 # Community monitoring component

-[Community air monitoring](https://ww2.arb.ca.gov/capp-resource-center/community-air-monitoring) plays an important role in supporting effective action to reduce emissions and exposure to criteria air pollutants and toxic air contaminants within impacted communities.
+> AB 617 has provided critical support for community-based air quality monitoring.
+People need information in order to understand local problems, take action in the near term, and advocate for permanent solutions in the long term.
+Expanded monitoring at the neighborhood level also builds trust in the policy process and helps focus pollution control agency attention on problem areas and sources ([Brookings Report: Climate policy, environmental justice,and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

-AB 617 requires the [CARB Governing Board](https://ww2.arb.ca.gov/about/leadership), with input from air districts and communities, to identify communities to deploy community air monitoring.
+AB 617 requires the [CARB Governing Board](https://ww2.arb.ca.gov/about/leadership), with input from air districts and communities, to identify communities to deploy [community air monitoring](https://ww2.arb.ca.gov/capp-resource-center/community-air-monitoring.
 When a community is selected for air monitoring, air districts, working with the community, must deploy community air monitoring within 12 months.

-CARB has defined **[14 planning elements](https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/resource-center/community-air-monitoring)** that air districts, communities, and others should include in community-specific air monitoring plans developed under the Program.
+CARB has defined [14 planning elements](https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/resource-center/community-air-monitoring) that air districts, communities, and others should include in community-specific air monitoring plans developed under the Program.

 ## Summarise the goals of the "community-level air monitoring" component.

-The overarching **goal** of the “community-level air monitoring” is to identify the communities with the highest air pollution burden, with a focus on criteria air pollutants and toxic air contaminants, to develop *new community-specific emissions reduction programs*.
+The overarching **goal** of the “community-level air monitoring” is to identify the communities with the highest air pollution burden, with a focus on criteria air pollutants and toxic air contaminants, to develop **new community-specific emissions reduction programs**.

 ## How much money is being spent (annualy?) and where does it come from?